consenlabs/tokenlon-contracts/doc/README.md

 # Strategy Contracts

 There are multiple strategy contracts in the Tokenlon protocol with different trading mechanisms.
-A user can navigate to each strategy contract thorugh dedicated routing function in `UserProxy` contract.
-Each routing function takes one parameter `bytes _payload` which is later then forwarded to a specific strategy contract.
+A user can navigate to each strategy contract through dedicated routing function in `UserProxy` contract.

 -   AMMWrapper & AMMQuoter
 -   [RFQ](./strategies/RFQ.md)